LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 properties are obtained from the layer libraries and layer JSON files.
 - If an ICD library wants to implement a layer it can do so by having the appropriate layer JSON manifest file refer to the ICD library file.
-- The loader will not call ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL).
+- The loader will not call the ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL).
 - The ICD may or may not implement a dispatch table.

 #### Android

-TODO: Fill out this section
+The Android loader uses the same protocol for initializing the dispatch table as described above.
+The only difference is that the Android loader queries layer and extension information directly from the respective libraries and does not use the json manifest files used by the Windows and Linux loaders.

 Vulkan layer interface with the loader
 --------------------------------------